sjsikora/sjsikora/README.md

 - I am super interested in biological questions that can be answered with deep learning!

 ## How do I use Github?
 I use Github mainly to support the development of personal projects.
-I am still learning, so these are ways to get experience by doing.
+I am still learning, so these projects are a way for me to get experience by doing.

 ## What am I working on now?